fnalabs/hive-io/containers/hive-consumer-js/README.md

 - [Future](#future)

 ## Getting Started
-Consumers handle the query responsibilities in the CQRS pattern.
+Consumers handle the Query responsibilities in the CQRS pattern.
 They are responsible for translating single or multiple event streams into denormalized formats that can be queried by user applications.
 Since all of the data has been validated before it is logged, they free themselves from that requirement and can focus on translating and serving data.

 ### Prerequisites
 To use, you'll need: